Malatesta IV Malatesta: Biography

-He 1394 he served antipope Benedict XIII, who named him captain general of Bologna, to fight against pope Boniface VIII.
-During the conflict, he destroyed several towns in Umbria and the Latium, and took control Narni and Orte for himself as podestà.
+In 1394 he served antipope Benedict XIII, who named him captain general of Bologna, to fight against pope Boniface VIII.
+During the conflict, he destroyed several towns in Umbria and the Latium, and took control of Narni and Orte for himself as podestà.
 Later he made peace with Boniface.
 In 1404 Malatesta was hired by the Republic of Venice, which assigned him some 20,000 troops to fight against the Carraresi of Padua.
-However, the Venetian troops were defeated and returned to Pesaro in the late 1404, after which he made a pilgrimage to Santiago de Compostela.
+However, the Venetian troops were defeated and returned to Pesaro in late 1404, after which he made a pilgrimage to Santiago de Compostela.

 Once freed, he sided for antipope Alexander V who, in 1409, ordered him to fight in Tuscany along the Florentines against the forces of Ladislaus of Naples.
 The conflict lasted until 1412: Malatesta again made peace with the pope, and thenceforth warred against antipope John XXIII.
 In 1415 he defended his Umbrian fiefs from Braccio da Montone.
-In 1416-1417 Malatesta was involved in the war for Jesi, which depleted his treasure.
+In 1416-1417 Malatesta was involved in the war for Jesi, which depleted his treasury.

 In 1423 he was hired by Florence in the war against Milan.
 In 1424, in the battle of Zagonara, his cousin Carlo was taken prisoner; the same fate struck his sons Galeazzo and Carlo after they were besieged in Gradara by Angelo della Pergola.
 The following year Malatesta signed a treaty of peace at Abbiategrasso.